ankane/hypershield/README.md

 Hypershield creates *shielded views* (in the `hypershield` schema by default) that hide sensitive tables and columns.
 The advantage of this approach over column-level privileges is you can use `SELECT *`.

-By default, it hides columns with:
+By default, it hides tables and columns containing:

 - `encrypted`
 - `password`